kabilansakthivelu/portfolio/src/data/projects/project-1/index.md

 ---
 category: 'project'
-projectTitle: 'Task Planner'
+projectTitle: 'Digital Wallet Tracker'
 ---

-A responsive task planner web app with Dashboard setup for easy classification of tasks.
-The task cards are clickable and users can update and delete the tasks created.
-Search functionality and chart for overall progress are implemented.
+Will provide an overview on user's wallet balance.
+User can not only add a new transaction but also can edit and delete already added transactions.
+The credit and debit transactions are differentiated by green and red background color respectively.

-<a href="https://github.com/kabilansakthivelu/dashboard-app" target="_blank">Source Code</a>&nbsp; &nbsp;
+<a href="https://github.com/kabilansakthivelu/digital-wallet-tracker" target="_blank">Source Code</a>&nbsp; &nbsp;
-<a href="https://task-planner-v1.netlify.app/" target="_blank">Live Demo</a>
+<a href="https://digital-wallet-tracker.netlify.app/" target="_blank">Live Demo</a>